dd32/td-gh-ex/readme.txt

 Feel free to use as you please.
 I would be very pleased if you could keep the Auther-link in the footer.
 Thanks and enjoy.

-Appoinment supports Custom Menu, Widgets and the following extra features:
+Appointment supports Custom Menu, Widgets and the following extra features:

  - Pre-installed menu and content colors